GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-metadata.md

 entire company/agency.
 When representing an individual, the `type` flag must have a value of `"person"`.
 When representing a team, company or agency, the `type` flag must have a value of `"organization"`.
-FedRAMP artifacts typically require an individual\'s title to be identified, the `prop` `"job-title"` is designated for this purpose.
+FedRAMP artifacts typically require an individual\'s title to be identified; the `prop` `"job-title"` is designated for this purpose.

 Contact details, such as an individual\'s email address and phone